Skip to Content

 (Source: Motown Museum via Facebook)

 Detroit might have earned its nickname as the Motor City, but music still drives blood through this talented city — providing its other nickname, Detroit Rock City.
-Detroit’s most famous claim to musical fame is as the indelible home of Motown, and the city’s musical muscle is still strong.
-Aretha Franklin, The Temptations, Eminem, Madonna, Lizzo, The White Stripes, Aaliyah, and Sufjan Stevens — and so many more — were all born and/or raised in Detroit!
+Detroit’s biggest claim to musical fame is as the indelible home of Motown, and the city’s musical muscle is still strong.
+Aretha Franklin, The Temptations, Eminem, Madonna, Lizzo, The White Stripes, Aaliyah, Sufjan Stevens — and so many more — were all born and/or raised in Detroit!
 Unlike the automobile industry, Detroit is still manufacturing top-notch talent, and almost every big artist stops here on tour, so be sure to check out a live show from time to time.

 (Source: @maxximus91 via Instagram)

-9. You Can Go Island Hopping Here.
+9. You Can Go Island Hopping Here

 More than a dozen people are waiting at the Grand Circus bus stop in Detroit, Michigan.